 In May, as part of National Eosinophil Awareness Week, M wrote to his Headteacher to ask if he could hold a “Dress as your Hero” day at school.
 Unbeknownst to me, M was invited to speak at one of the whole school assemblies about why he was running this fundraiser and took this opportunity completely in his stride.
 Both his class teacher and the Head have told me that he spoke confidently and with great articulation, able to clearly explain who Over The Wall are, what they do and the importance of these camps to him and to G. The school responded in amazing fashion and M’s hopes of raising around £100 proved to be a woeful underestimate of the final total.

 Back at the start of the year, I wrote about our family’s New Year Resolutions and mentioned that G had set herself a resolution that would be revealed in the fullness of time.
 It’s a real privilege to now share that resolution with you all.
 My gorgeous girlie decided that she wanted to cut her beautiful long hair before we travel abroad this summer and was keen to do it for charity if at all possible.
-So, for the past 7 months as G has been growing her hair as long as she could get it, she has been researching just how she could support a charity by doing so.
+So, for the past 7 months as G has been growing her hair as long as she could get it, she has been researching just how she could support a

 Two weeks ago, G faced her charity cut and had over 10 inches cut off to benefit 2 amazing charities.
 The 10-inch plait has been sent to the Little Princess Trust, who will use it to make real hair wigs for children across the UK who have lost their hair due to intensive medical treatments.
 Not content to leave it at that, G decided to join M in his fundraising efforts for OTW and asked family and friends for any sponsorship they were willing to give her to support her in her efforts.
 Regardless of any lingering nerves or uncertainties, G was excited to see her final look and I’ll be honest enough to say that we now have a teenage daughter that looks stunning and even more grown up than she did before.
 She really is rocking her new style: